Book Review: Declaring His Genius, Oscar Wilde In North America, by Roy Morris, Jr.

 BY JOHN COOPER

-Those of us, like Mrs Cheveley, who are fond of calling things by their proper name, struggle to categorize Declaring His Genius, by Roy Morris, Jr.
+Those of us, like Mrs Cheveley, who are fond of calling things by their proper name, would struggle to categorize Declaring His Genius, by Roy Morris, Jr.

 Let us start with what it is not.
 It is not profound enough to be a serious biography of an American Wilde—and, to be fair, it might never have been published if it were.
 Besides, one would not expect such an approach of a book that asserts that ‘Wilde may well have been a genius—at self promotion, if nothing else’ [my emphasis], which makes one wonder whether the author is convinced enough of Wilde as a thinker or writer to produce a critical study.